Balance sheet, profit and loss account – what do they mean?

 Instead, you should submit abbreviated annual accounts to the registrar of companies, which include just a balance sheet and any relevant notes.

-You may also need to prove that your company is in good financial health if you bid for new business.
+If you bid for new business, you may also need to prove that your company is in good financial health.
 This applies especially to contracts awarded by public sector bodies such as local councils.

 Tax-efficient protection for directors